- 1 How Did I Make ‘Zeniarai Benten VR’

-2. Camera lens
+2. Camera Lens

 I used a wide-angle lens.

-When applying photogrammetry, it takes longer time to process more photos.
+When applying photogrammetry, it takes a longer time to process more photos.
 However, you could reduce the processing time with a wider-angle lens because it allows you to cover the site’s view with less number of photos.
 It’s preferable to use the widest angle lens in the recommended range above.

 ※Although 25 to 50mm is recommended in the manual, I used 12mm this time.
 It’s simply because I chose it before reading the manual carefully.
 Please be aware that super-wide angle lens could distort the view, so it could compromise the precision of Photogrammetry (I would like to investigate the difference of the precision between 12mm and 25mm on another occasion).

-3. No need for Tripod
+3. No Need for a Tripod

 For wide-area photogrammetry, photographing takes time but you still need to complete it as quickly as possible because the photographic condition changes as time goes by.

 Don’t use a tripod as there is no time to settle the camera with it.
-If you take photos in low light condition, it’s practical to use a monopod, which has higher mobility.
+If you take photos in low light condition, it’s more practical to use a monopod, which has higher mobility.

 The following conditions are preferable.